Lif-Platforms/Ringer-Client-Mobile/README.md

 And these frameworks:
  - React Native
+ - Expo

 # 💾 Server Code
-Ringers server code is located in another repository: https://github.com/Lif-Platforms/New-Ringer-Server
+Ringer server code is located in another repository: https://github.com/Lif-Platforms/New-Ringer-Server

 # 🙋🏻‍♂️ Our Team
 <a href="https://github.com/Lif-Platforms/Ringer-Client-Mobile/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Lif-Platforms/Ringer-Client-Mobile" />
 </a>

 # 🛠️ How To Contribute
 In the projects section there is a project that has a list of things that need to be worked on and their status.
 Working on the stuff in the project would be the best way to contribute.
 See [`CONTRIBUTING`](CONTRIBUTING.md) for details.